Skip to content

 push

-Push production secrets to Cloudflare Workers.
+Push production secrets to Cloudflare (Workers and Pages).

 Terminal window

-# Push secrets
+# Push all configured targets

 hush push